guillaume-haerinck/opengl-playground/README.md

 Small opengl renderer with an Entity Component System (ECS) architecture.

 Supports WASM build so it can be played on any web-browser like Chrome, Firefox or safari.
+Just run the content of the `www` folder on a web server.

 ## Table of Contents